 It’s been a pretty quiet year of travel for us in comparison to other years.
 We visited Melbourne in January, took a long weekend cruise in February, in April we visited Adelaide and the Southern Highlands, in August we hit up the Gold Coast for a conference and most recently we headed back to Melbourne for a weekend.

 Having a quiet travel year hasn’t all been for nothing.
 Secretly we’ve been planning and saving to fund our next big adventure, an indefinite slow Australian road trip.
-You can read more about our recent announcements and future of The Trusted Traveller here.

 We’ve been planning this trip since March and in that time the plan has changed and evolved from just taking six months off to travel, to now having no time frame at all.

 Before I tell you all about the plan, I want to answer a question we have been getting asked quite a bit lately.